 For us, music is a long term investment.
 We want to become an integral part of the daily lives of Ghanaians.
 We also want to be synonymous with world class music live events headlined by the best Ghanaian, African and global artistes.
 The future is very exciting and we are poised to become the digital service provider of choice.

-Q: I hear you are directly involved with a CSR project to encourage more girls to study ICT.
+I hear you are directly involved with a CSR project to encourage more girls to study ICT.
+Tell me more.

 Well I studied Electrical Engineering and I truly believe the ICT sector offers considerable opportunities for women to bring their personal ambitions and passions together and make a meaningful contribution to themselves, their companies, homes and society.
 We can develop cuttingedge innovative solutions to solve some of businesses and societies pressing challenges.